Chiron8/centaur/README.md

 To uninstall, centaur checks for any dependency conflicts before parsing the uninstall section of the `.centaur` file.

-For more information about how the other functions work, [Read the wiki](https://github.com/Chiron8/centaur/wiki)
+For more information about how the other functions work, [Read the wiki](https://github.com/Chiron8/centaur/wiki) or look at the code yourself!

 ## How to install
 To use centaur you need the following dependencies:

 - git